realitymod/Manual/en/the_basics.md

 ## _Health Management_ {#health-management}

 Weapons in Project Reality are highly lethal and it is only a matter of time until you are shot and start bleeding.
-Although the HUD in PR doesn’t contain a health bar, once your health drops below 75% there will be audible and visual cues to warn you such as a periodically darkening screen with a tunnel vision effect.
-At less than 25 HP, you’ll hear coughs and heavy breathing, at 10 HP you’ll lose your stamina and cannot regain it unless you heal above at least those 10 HP.
+Although the HUD in PR doesn’t contain a health bar, once your health drops below 75% there will be visual cues to warn you such as a periodically darkening screen with a tunnel vision effect.
+At less than 25% HP, you’ll hear coughs and heavy breathing, at 10 HP you’ll lose your stamina and cannot regain it unless you heal above at least those 10 HP.
 Whilst bleeding, the tunnel vision and screen darkening effect will get stronger and stronger, limiting your combat effectiveness further and further.

 ### Healing